All Episodes

 It's just me and the catcher.

-And they would go, and then he would strike out the side, because he's the greatest.
+And they would go, and then he would strike out the side because he's the greatest.

-Satchel Paige was the greatest.
+Satchel Page was the greatest.

-But if anybody should be allowed to try and pitch and hit against another team by himself, it should be him.
+I'm not saying Otani can do that for nine innings, but if anybody should be allowed to try and pitch and hit against another team by himself, it should be him.

 dan friesen